March Book Picks!

 This kid-friendly biography will take your students on a journey through the Underground Railroad with Harriet Tubman at your side.

 March 10th is Harriet Tubman Day and Scholastic has put together the most incredible unit on the Underground Railroad.
 If you haven't had the chance to explore it with your students, this is the time to plan a few lessons.
 Use the teacher's guide to help you pace your lessons and get the most out this amazing unit.

 Celebrate the amazing qualities of young women with a little poetry.
 Use Nikki Grimes' collection of poems to inspire young writers.
-Visit her site to hear her read excerpts from some of her books and to download resources to bring poetry lessons into your classroom.
+Visit her website to hear her read excerpts from some of her books and to download teaching resources to bring poetry lessons into your classroom.

 The older women in our families have lived through some amazing times.
 How often do we get the chance to speak to them about their incredible experiences?
 Become inspired by the conversations in this book and invite your students to strike up important conversations with their own family members.

-PBS Kids offers teachers additional classroom resources for Wilma Unlimited as well as links to other explorations and activities.
+PBS Kids offers teachers additional classroom resources for Wilma Unlimited.
 Check it out!